 INTRODUCTION

 ECC Reports are the results of studies by the ECC, normally in support of a harmonisation measure.
+When developing ECC Reports Articles 10.6bis and 10.6ter of the Rules of Procedure apply.
+Annexes should only support the main body and not serve as repositories for raw data, input contributions or studies provided in the course of developing the deliverable.

 There are two main elements to the mechanism for ECC Reports: development and approval, and amendment.